aquasecurity/trivy/README.md

 However, the purpose of this database is to make it possible to know what packages has backported fixes.
 As README says, it is not a complete database of all security issues in Alpine.

-`Trivy` collects vulnerability information in Alpine Linux from [Alpine LInux Redmine](https://bugs.alpinelinux.org/projects/alpine/issues).
+`Trivy` collects vulnerability information in Alpine Linux from [Alpine Linux Redmine](https://bugs.alpinelinux.org/projects/alpine/issues).
-Then, those vulnerabilities will be saved on [vuln-list](https://github.com/knqyf263/vuln-list/tree/master/alpine)
+Then, those vulnerabilities will be saved on [vuln-list](https://github.com/knqyf263/vuln-list/tree/master/alpine).

 `alpine-secdb` has 6959 vulnerabilities (as of 2019/05/12).
 `vuln-list` has 11101 vulnerabilities related with Alpine Linux (as of 2019/05/12).